makototakahara/makototakahara.github.io/about.md

 title: About
 ---

-This is an example page!

-Actually, it has the same layout of a post...
+My name is Makoto Takahara.
+I grew up in four countries (Japan, U.S., Hong Kong, Canada).
+I study Statistics at the University of Toronto.